LeahPrince/LeahPrince/README.md

 I am a *Data Visualization Engineer*, with a focus on gaining insights through data.
 #### My Goals

-:dizzy: I am an aspiring *Data Scientist*.
+:dizzy: I am an aspiring *Principal Data Visualization Engineer*.
 >I love the mystery behind discovering new findings, storytelling with data, using data to help make decisions and predicting outcomes based
 >on what has already happened.
 I have worked on various data science projects through college coursework.
 I've also recently graduated from a data science bootcamp.